Learning Center

 • Healthcare: Hospitals, doctor's offices, emergency rooms, and specialists all need comfortable, reliable spaces to look after patients.

-• Industrial facilities: Warehouses, factories, processing plants, and other industrial facilities often must maintain both the buildings and the assets housed in them.
+• Industrial facilities: Warehouses, factories, processing plants, and other industrial facilities must maintain both the buildings and the assets housed in them.

 Certifications and training for building maintenance workers

-HVAC certification is offered to maintenance workers who’ve demonstrated competence or are interested in handling HVAC (heating, ventilation, air conditioning) systems.
-The National Association of Home Builders and the Associated Builders and Contractors offer apprenticeships that help maintenance workers earn HVAC certifications.
+For example, the National Association of Home Builders and the Associated Builders and Contractors offer apprenticeships that help maintenance workers earn HVAC certifications.

 Building systems maintenance certification